Fact vs. Fiction: Why PDFium Is the Most Trusted Platform for PDF Rendering

 Google uses PDFium inside Chrome (the most widely used browser in the world).

-Microsoft uses PDFium inside Edge (the default web browser in both Windows 10 and 11).
+Microsoft uses PDFium inside Edge (the default web browser in Windows 10 and 11).

 Amazon uses PDFium inside Amazon Echo and Fire TV products.